-Use a colon only after a noun-preferably the object of a grammatically complete sentence.
+Use a colon only after a grammatically complete sentence.

-Just as you would avoid using a comma or other punctuation to separate a subject from its verb, a verb from its object, or a preposition from its object, do not insert a colon before a list that is a syntactical continuation of the sentence.
+Just as you would avoid using a comma or other punctuation to separate a subject from its verb, a verb from its object, or a preposition from its object, do not insert a colon before a list that's a grammatical continuation of the sentence.